Updated April 2021

 - Launch a manual backup whenever you need it

 You have a lot of flexibility in how you restore your data.
-You can Rewind:
+You can use Rewind Backups to restore:

-- A single item through the Vault, without losing any subsequent work
+- A single item through the Rewind Vault, without losing any subsequent work

 - A group of items through the Account Rewind tab